 WHERE TO EAT

 Best pizza in Encinitas.
 I said it.
 Neopolitan-style pizza plus fresh, daily specials and reasonable prices.
-This place is teeny tiny with a great outdoor patio.
+This place is teeny tiny with a great outdoor patio that has safely spilled out into the street out front as the City of Encinitas works hard to accommodate small businesses seeking to add safe dining space.
 No reservations, so come early or be prepared to wait.
 Super friendly staff that accommodates even the unruliest of three year-olds.

 Mexican cuisine inspired by my one true love, Baja California.
 They had me at amazing margaritas and fresh vegetables - but meat and fish-eaters will be equally happy here.
 Plus, this restaurant supports local businesses from farms to their handmade tableware, which we love.
 On the pricey end, with loud music.
-Good for a date night in downtown Encinitas.
+Good for a date night in downtown Encinitas, again with expanded outdoor dining options.

 A Leucadia neighborhood staple, no local's Encinitas travel guide would be complete without mentioning "Especial".
 My husband and I even went here on our first date ten years ago.
 Located just south of Leucadia Boulevard on Coast 101 Highway, this Mexican food restaurant serves up classics, cold beer, and amazing soups.
 Very reasonably priced and casual.
 Great for families.

 Organic Thai food for lunch and dinner - and I would eat here every day if I could.
 Amazing vegan and vegetarian options, with my favorite (local) Duck Foot beer on tap and a casual atmosphere.
 Good prices and family friendly, although sometimes a longish wait for food (made-from-scratch takes time).
-Bring some crayons for the kids.
+Please note that since the beginning of the COVID-19 pandemic, this restaurant is only offering food to-go.
+Grab yours and head down to Beacon's for sunset.

 Leucadia locals' favorite lunch spot - you'll find me here at least once a week seeking vegan soup or fresh veggie tacos.
 Fresh fish and meat options also available.
 This Wes Anderson-themed restaurant is a must-see on your Encinitas vacation.